zenglenn42/menu-drawer/README.md

     )
 ```

 To finish the story, the `<Content>` component invokes `setFocalIndexFn` since it has awareness of the current route.
-(A simple helper function returns the desired menu item index that corresponds to the current route.)
+(A simple helper function returns the desired menu item index given the current route.)

 ```javascript
 # Content.js